Massey’s Companion Animal Hospital Commits Multiple Breaches of New Zealand's Veterinary Code (And More)

 When we entrust our animals to a "teaching hospital", we expect the highest standard of clinical ethics.

-We do not expect to have our pets convenience-sedated without our knowledge or consent and in place of the big-fee ICU care we’re paying for; we don’t expect to be coerced into ending our pets’ lives on the basis of false diagnoses, (LINK TO “IT WAS NOT EUTHANASIA” ARTICLE), we don’t expect clinical duplicity and financial opportunism in charging practices, we don’t expect to be sent around in circles in a one hour, 3 minutes and 7 second phone call that terminates with being cut off in the process of supposedly being transferred multiple times (LINK TO AUDIO FILE OF 1 HOUR PHONE CALL TO MASSEY RECEPTION), we don’t expect to have our pets’ ashes lost or “disposed of” when we’re waiting for them to be returned (LINK TO “ARE THESE HARRY’S ASHES OR NOT?”
-ARTICLE), and we don’t expect to be mercilessly and heartlessly stonewalled when we are trying to ascertain where our pets’ ashes actually are.
+We do not expect to have our pets convenience-sedated without our knowledge or consent and in place of the big-fee ICU care we’re paying for; we don't expect life-saving corrective treatment to be withheld to instead optimise their value to the organisation as a flacid training aid; we don’t expect to be coerced into ending our pets’ lives on the basis of false diagnoses, we don’t expect clinical duplicity and financial opportunism in charging practices; we don’t expect to be mercilessly and heartlessly stonewalled and sent around in circles in a one hour, 3 minutes and 7 second phone call that terminates with being cut off in the process of supposedly being transferred multiple times (hear below audio file of phone call to Massey) while trying to track down our pet's ashes; we don’t expect to have our pets’ ashes lost or “disposed of” when we’re waiting for them to be returned, and we don’t expect to be mercilessly and heartlessly stonewalled when we are trying to ascertain where our pets’ ashes actually are.

 Following a forensic review of the clinical timeline and the "smoking gun" invoice associated with the death of my dog, Harry, I am formally documenting a series of what I contend are egregious breaches of the Veterinary Council of New Zealand’s Code of Professional Conduct, the Fair Trading Act, the Consumer Guarantees Act, and the New Zealand Privacy Act 2020.